malloyca/realstretch/README.md

 - Then go to <code>/Library/Audio/Plug-Ins/</code>
 - Place <code>macos-realstretch.component</code> in the <code>/Components/</code> folder and <code>macos-realstretch.vst</code> in the <code>/VST/</code> folder.

+## Demo video
+You can watch a demo video I made as part of the Audio Engineering Society Matlab Plugin Student Competition [here](https://youtu.be/oGr4s7wTwnk).

 ## Paulstretch
 This project is based on the Paulstretch algorithm.
 If you are interested in that project there are GitHub pages for: